 Alternatively, you can also read our Sakobs computer soundbar review.

 Of course, sound quality is the most important thing about a Dolby Atmos soundbar.
-If you can find DTS technology paired with Dolby Atmos, that’s a great combination too.
+If you can find speakers with DTS technology paired with Dolby Atmos-worthy technology, that’s a great combination too.

 While you can expect soundbars with these specs to provide great sound, it’s still best to read reviews like this to know if a product really conforms to Dolby Atmos standards.
-Immersive sound is difficult to achieve, so knowing how a soundbar performs on audio tests is imperative.
+Immersive sound is difficult to achieve in speakers, so knowing how a soundbar performs on audio tests is imperative.

 Another thing that improves sound quality are sound modes.
 Sound modes on soundbars will enhance any details like voices which you might have missed with your regular TV speakers.

 A soundbar should be sleek and slim to fit easily with your TV.
 Design is subjective and some speakers are definitely better than others, but it all comes down to your preference.

 The thing to consider about design is the size.
 Your TV may be larger or smaller, and your soundbar should fit under nicely.
 You can check our round up of soundbars for 40 inch TVs, for instance.